Al Messila (Doha)

-Al Messila (المسيلة) is a district in Qatar, located in the municipality of Doha.
+Al Messila (المسيلة) is a Qatari district in the municipality of Doha.
 For the most part, large gated compounds and schools occupy this district.
 It shares its western border with Lebday and Old Al Rayyan in Al Rayyan Municipality.

+History

+Al Messila Race, a historic horse racing competition, used to take place here during the early 20th century.
+The competition was revived in 2019 as the Al Messila Traditional Horse Race.

 Geography

 Al Messila borders the following districts: